Redwater Health Centre: Future plans

 Sarja Master Builder Inc. is a construction company that has undertaken a project to build a Medi-Clinic in Terragold Square, next to the hospital that will be affiliated with it.
 This will be Redwater's first power centre.
 The Medi-Clinic project is a two-story commercial building which will house the medical professionals of Redwater and surrounding areas.
 The construction is set to begin within the next months.

 Services

 The Redwater Health Centre offers many services.

 Palliative care

 The hospital has specially designed programs for people who are in the final stages of an incurable illness.
 Their goal is not to cure the illness, but to make the last stages of life as comfortable as possible.

 Continuing care program

 On March 7, 2006, six continuing care beds were opened in the hospital.
 The project was funded through the Health Sustainability Initiative (HSI), and government funding.
 More beds were opened on June 16, 2008.

 Nutritional counseling

 A dietitian is able to provide nutritional counseling for patients, outpatients, and people on home care.

 Mental health services

 Mental health therapists are able to provide help one day a week at Redwater, either through physician or self-referral.
 They specialize in crisis intervention (suicide risk assessments, and urgent assessments).
-They offer counseling for those who suffer from depression, bipolar, and schizophrenia.
+They offer counseling for those who have depression, bipolar, and schizophrenia.